WolfDKs-CK3-Modding/Easier-Culture-Religion-Spread/Steam Description.md

 At the moment I am working toward any issues marked with "V1.1.0 on the [url=https://github.com/WolfDKs-CK3-Modding/Easier-Realm-Management/issues] GitHub issue page [/url].

-[b] V1.0.6 [/b]
+[b] V1.0.7 [/b]

-- Added German Translation.
+- Added Changes made in Northern Lords DLC to the mod.
+(Thanks Morven for mentioning it!).
+Unsure if this makes the mod incompatible with non-dlc players!
-- Added Chinese translation.
+- Compressed Decisions into one, which then forks out to the current 3 ones, and so on.
-- Updated Supported game version to 1.3.*
+- Updated Supported game version to 1.4.*

 Notice: I haven't verified if anything major has changed in the games code.
 As such, do mention any abnormalities that occur.